-The fuel cost savings of a ground source heat pump combined with the generous income through the Renewable Heat Incentive (RHI) mean the savings quickly add up for all homeowners.
-See these examples:
+The fuel cost savings of a ground source heat pump combined with Domestic RHI payments mean the savings quickly add up.

-3 bed newbuild semi-detached house in the Midlands replacing LPG with a 3 star system:
+3 bed new build semi-detached house in the Midlands replacing LPG:

-2 bed detached bungalow built 1982-2002 in the North East replacing electric storage with a 4 star system:
+2 bed detached bungalow built 1982-2002 in the North East replacing electric storage:

 Go to RHI calculator

-The financial support will be paid at a set rate per unit of renewable heat produced (kilowatt hour or kWh), for seven years, to the owner of the heating system.
+The Domestic RHI is paid at a set rate per unit of renewable heat produced (kilowatt hour or kWh) by the Kensa ground source heat pump, for seven years.
+The RHI payments are made to the owner of the heating system.

 The renewable heat will be based on the heat demand taken from an EPC combined with an estimate of the heat pump’s efficiency to determine the renewable proportion of the heat; the more efficient the ground source heat pump, the more renewable heat generated.

-To help improve performance of renewable heating systems, there will be an extra incentive for applicants who install metering and monitoring service packages.
-This is approximately £805 upfront, followed by six annual payments of £134.
+To help improve performance of renewable heating systems there is an extra incentive for applicants who install metering and monitoring service packages.

-We realised that we could get the whole thing paid for with the Renewable Heat Incentive, including the installation."
+We realised that we could get the whole thing paid for with the Domestic RHI, including the installation work."

 Keith Clarke, Homeowner